 About the group

-The King Bees were a rock band formed from then-serving RAF personnel.
-It was based at Headquarters Middle East Command (HQMEC) RAF Steamer Point, Aden (now in the Republic of Yemen).
+The King Bees were a band originally formed in the latter half of 1964 by four airmen and one soldier.
+It was based at Headquarters Middle East Command (HQMEC) RAF Steamer Point, Aden (now in the Republic of Yemen) and the line-up for the band was fixed (see list at right) for most of 1965.

 The group was managed by Sgt Bob Parmenter (RAF PTI) – a labour of love and payment in kind (Tiger Tops!).